jerahmeel200/dragNdrop/README.md

 React Dnd-kit (Drag and Drop): Adopted to facilitate the drag-and-drop image rearrangement feature.

 Feedback and Enhancements
-We eagerly anticipate your feedback and recommendations to enhance the Image Gallery App.
+We eagerly anticipate your feedback and recommendations to enhance the DND Gallery App.
 Should you encounter any issues, harbor ideas for enhancements, or wish to report a bug, please do not hesitate to contact us.

 We extend our gratitude for selecting the Image Gallery App!
 Our aspiration is that you find joy in effortlessly exploring and organizing your image collection.